 A master’s or doctoral-level student who is interested in doing an independent study or research project may make arrangements to work individually with a faculty member by signing up for a special problems/independent study course.
 No more than six semester hours of special problems credit may count as electives toward the business administration graduate degree requirements.

 The Dean’s Award for Academic Excellence is a college-based honor awarded to students who complete their graduate degrees in business with a cumulative graduate grade point average of 3.70 or above.
 The graduate GPA does not include grades in any undergraduate courses the student may have taken while in the graduate program.
-Students earning the Dean’s Award are mailed certificates following their graduate from the program.
+Students earning the Dean’s Award are recognized at the college’s graduation convocation and are mailed certificates.
 The designation does not appear on the University of Houston diploma.

 Termination of Enrollment

 Students must maintain a satisfactory rate of progress toward the degree.
 Satisfactory progress is measured by several means, including timely completion of courses required for the degree and maintenance of a minimum grade point average of 3.00 (A=4.00).
 In addition, the University’s 4C Rule applies.
 A graduate student who receives a grade of C+ or lower in 12semester credit hours attempted at this institution for graduate credit or for application toward the graduate degree, whether or not in repeated courses, is ineligible for any advanced degree at this institution and will not be permitted to re-enroll for graduate study.
 Refer to the Academic Regulations section of this publication for other requirements.
 The Dean, or designate, may terminate enrollment at any time if the student’s rate of progress is not satisfactory.
 If enrollment is terminated, students will be notified with a written explanation.
 Copies of this notice and an explanation will be maintained in the student’s file.